gaetanserre/LiSA/DOCUMENTATION.md

 to the `cudaEngine` instance.
 Then, this instance allocates memory on the stack of the GPU and copy the previous data inside it.
 4. To finish, the `Engine` instance asks for the `cudaEngine` to run.
 It will create a `CudaPool` instance which will, for each pixel of the final image, create a thread which will compute the color of it, using all the geometrical data previously stored inside the GPU memory.
+This is were the path tracing algorithm is used.
 5. Then, every pointers are freed (I hope 😅) and the final image is saved.

 + `Engine` → libs/engine.cpp headers/engine.hpp